feliperazeek/spark-algebird-amazon-wordcloud/README.md

 ## Improvements/Brainstorm

 * Unfortunately sometimes application deadlocks during shutdown (see https://issues.apache.org/jira/browse/SPARK-11104).
 Apparently it's a bug that will be fixed in the very next minor release (1.5.2).
 In that case `kill -9 <PID>` is required (shame shame shame :<).
-* We could use circuit breaker.
+* We could use circuit breaker to fail fast in case Redis is down for example.
-* We could increase data locality using a hasher for Spark.
+* We could increase data locality if needed using a partitioner on Spark.